tangkenyi2001/vllm/vllm/worker_controller/README.md

 `create`
 We will first check using the `Resource Allocater` whether we have enough GPUs to accomodate the request, we will create a process that `run_api_server` to listen on a different port.
 The `run_api_server` will create an engine which creates a executor.

 **Not yet implemented** We want to pass in the message queue into the `run_api_server` such that the executor we create will use the message queue to communicate with our already created worker processes.
+After communication is set up, we will then load the model in the worker process.

 ##